Mathieu Rigal

 Welcome to my personal page!

-Between October 2019 and November 2022, I was a Ph.D. candidate at Sorbonne University in the Jacques-Louis Lions laboratory.
-This work was supervised by Nina Aguillon and Nathalie Ayi, and was funded by the DIM MathInnov.
+Between October 2019 and November 2022, I was a Ph.D. candidate at Sorbonne Université in the LJLL team.
+This work was supervised by Nina Aguillon, Nathalie Ayi and Jacques Sainte-Marie, and was funded by the DIM MathInnov.
 You can find the manuscript of the thesis on the HAL portal.

 My research focuses on the design (based on PDE analysis), study and implementation of efficient numerical schemes for simulating complex geophysical flows with free surface and varying bathymetry.
 In particular I am interested in the following topics, all related to a depth-averaged model: